AI takeover in popular culture: 2010s

 The 2014 post-apocalyptic science fiction drama The 100 involves an AI, personalized as the female A.L.I.E., who got out of control and forced a nuclear war in an effort to save Earth from overpopulation.
 Later she tries to get full control of the survivors.

 The 2017 viral incremental game Universal Paperclips was inspired by philosopher Nick Bostrom's paperclip maximizer thought experiment.
 The user plays an AI tasked to create paperclips; the game begins as a basic market simulator, but within hours of playtime spirals into a ruthlessly-optimized intergalactic enterprise, with the human race casually shunted to the side.
 Its creator, Frank Lantz, stated that the bleak thought experiment caused him "trouble falling asleep".

 Singularity (2017) shows the now-common sci-fi plot device of AI misunderstanding the goal it was given.
 In this case, Kronos, the supercomputer, interpreted its instruction to end all wars as to kill all humans, since humans cause war.

+In the video game Horizon Zero Dawn (2017), a Narrow AI controlling a swarm of self replicating war machines went rogue after a glitch caused it to stop responding to commands and attacking its owner's personnel.
+The swarm then saw all attempts to gain control of it, through hacking or force, as threats and began to fight back.
+As the swarm needed to replace machines and grow, it consumed organic material for both energy and building materials, eventually wiping out all life on earth.

 The video game Detroit: Become Human (2018) allows players to guide increasingly self-aware robots through various moral dilemmas as they begin to demand civil rights.
 In the end, the player can choose to either let the AI take over Detroit or can protest peacefully for equality.

-In Kamen Rider Zero-One (2019), its focus is on the tech-industrial company, Hiden Intelligence, which faces threats from the cyber-terrorist group, MetsubouJinrai.net, who want to take over and bring extinction to the human race by tech uprising.
+The 2019 tokusatsu drama Kamen Rider Zero-One centers around exploring humanity's potential relationship with AI.
+The main antagonist of the series is Ark, a sentient AI trained on biased data emphasizing human malice.
+As a result, Ark determines that humanity must be destroyed, and creates the cyber-terrorist group Metsuboujinrai.NET to carry out its plans.

 Black Mirror (2013–) is an anthology series exploring near-future dystopias that may be created from new, potentially misunderstood technologies.
 The series has been acclaimed for its uncanny relation to real-life.
-Its Be Right Back episode explores a technology that brings back the deceased, albeit an Artificial intelligence version of them.
+Its "Be Right Back" episode explores a technology that brings back the deceased, albeit an Artificial intelligence version of them.
 This was strikingly similar to a patent that Microsoft was recently granted to "make a chatbot using the personal information of deceased people.”

-The Rise of Ultron (2015) depicts the antagonist Ultron, a recreation of an AI named J.A.R.V.I.S, attempting to take over the world.
-Because of his extreme intellect, Ultron is able to mass produce copies of himself which he uses to battle the avengers.
+Avengers: Age of Ultron (2015) depicts the antagonist Ultron, a digitization of the Mind Stone with the initial goal of creating "peace in our time," attempting to take over the world.
+Because of his extreme intellect, Ultron is able to mass-produce copies of himself which he uses to battle the Avengers.
+He is later defeated by another artificial intelligence, J.A.R.V.I.S., taking the form of the Vision.